Precious Moments #1

 Precious Moments

 This week has been a bit of a disaster week from the point of school.
-We had the plasterers in to plaster the living room and dining area (our main living space) so the children and I have had to spend the week in the hallway and mine and Gary’s bedroom which has not been conducive for much schooling.
+We had the plasterers in to plaster the living room and dining area (our main living space).
+The children and I have had to spend the week in the hallway and mine and Gary’s bedroom.
+And this is not been conducive for much schooling.

 Walking in through the back door, all our lovely school things so DUSTY